 “In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.”
 These opening lines begin one of modern literature’s most beloved tales, J.R.R.
 Tolkien’s The Hobbit.
 This novel serves as a prequel to his classic trilogy Lord of the Rings.
-During this four-week summer course, students will read the novel, engage in lively discussion concerning the plot, literary themes, and imagery, and fashion their own short tale of friendship and loyalty.
+Over the course of 8 class sessions, students will read the novel, engage in lively discussion concerning the plot, literary themes, and imagery, and fashion their own short tale of friendship and loyalty.